ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ## Tests

 - Fix failing `testshell_markdown_tutorial_crypto` on Mac OS and other OS with GnuPG version >= 2.3.1. _(Peter Nirschl @petermax2)_
+- Use clang-format 12 for Restyled and update Restyled version. _(Mihael Pranjić)_
 - <<TODO>>
 - <<TODO>>